MicrosoftDocs/architecture-center/docs/ai-ml/idea/azure-machine-learning-solution-architecture-content.md

 ## Scenario details

 Build, deploy, and manage high-quality models with Azure Machine Learning, a service for the end-to-end machine learning lifecycle.
-Use industry-leading MLOps (machine learning operations), open-source interoperability, and integrated tools on a secure, trusted platform designed for responsible machine learningRemove redundant parenthetical.
+Use industry-leading MLOps (machine learning operations), open-source interoperability, and integrated tools on a secure, trusted platform designed for responsible machine learning.

 ### Potential use cases